Peter Mensch: Blank Records and Leber-Krebs (1977–1982)

+Q Prime (1982–present)

+After a disagreement with Leber-Krebs over royalties, Mensch was terminated from that firm and started Q Prime with Cliff Burnstein.
+Def Leppard was the sole client to come with the new firm.

-Q Prime management made their name in heavy metal music, managing, at various times, AC/DC, Scorpions, Def Leppard, Dokken, Tesla, Suicidal Tendencies, Queensrÿche, and Metallica.
-In the early nineties their roster expanded to include alternative rock bands such as The Smashing Pumpkins, Hole, and Veruca Salt.
-They co-managed Madonna for one album, Ray of Light, and were creative consultants for the Rolling Stones' Steel Wheels Tour in 1989-1990.
+Q Prime made their name in heavy metal music, managing, at various times, AC/DC, Scorpions, Def Leppard, Dokken, Tesla, Suicidal Tendencies, Queensrÿche, and Metallica.
+In the early nineties, their roster expanded to include alternative rock bands such as the Smashing Pumpkins, Hole, and Veruca Salt.
+They co-managed Madonna for one album, Ray of Light (1998), and were creative consultants for the Rolling Stones' Steel Wheels Tour in 1989–1990.
 They managed Led Zeppelin for their reunion show, and Jimmy Page as a solo artist for several years after that.
 They have also managed Shania Twain for part of her career.
-The firm's present roster includes Metallica, the Red Hot Chili Peppers, Muse, Snow Patrol, Foals, Silversun Pickups, Cage the Elephant, Dawes and others.
-They additionally manage country acts from their Q Prime Nashville imprint, including Eric Church and Gillian Welch, and the Black Keys.
+The firm's present roster includes Metallica, Cage The Elephant, Foals, Silversun Pickups, and others.
+They additionally manage country acts from their Q Prime South imprint, including Eric Church and Ashley McBryde.
 They managed the opera singer Renée Fleming for her crossover album Dark Hope.

 According to an interview with The Sunday Times, Mensch stated that he had assisted with the sale of "hundreds of millions" of records, adding "I can't be more specific than that."
 In 2014, he did not return to manage AC/DC, but hinted that the band were to headline the Saturday night at Glastonbury Festival in 2015.

 Personal life

 Mensch married Su Wathan, former girlfriend of Gary Numan, in 1981.
 They later divorced.
-He has three children by his second wife, Melissa Meyer, whom he married in 1990 and divorced in 2010.
-On February 17, 2011 in Manhattan courthouse, he married his third wife, Louise Mensch, former member of British Parliament, despite their political differences (Louise alleges that Peter is a communist).
-Louise subsequently became widely known in the U.S. for her reporting and speculation about connections between Trump administration and the Russian government.
+He has three children by his second wife, Melissa Meyer, whom he married in 1990, and divorced in 2010.
+On February 17, 2011, in a Manhattan courthouse, he married his third wife, Louise Mensch, then member of British Parliament, despite their political differences (Louise alleges that Peter is a communist).
+Louise subsequently became widely known in the U.S. for her reporting and speculation about connections between the Trump administration and the Russian government.
 The two split up in 2017 and divorced in 2019.